-40. Halloween Party Rules
+40. Halloween/Fall Festival Party Rules

 The Board of School Directors approved the option of elementary students, employees and parents wearing costumes during the annual October party.
 We will celebrate Halloween at South Fayette Elementary with a classroom party sponsored by the PTA.
-The students, employees as well as parents are permitted to wear Halloween Costumes during the party.
+The students, employees as well as parents are permitted to wear costumes during the party.